Accessibility vs. Accommodations

-1. Search the UNH Library for full-text PDF via online databases or ProQuest e-books.
+1. Search the UNH Library for full-text PDFs via online databases or ProQuest e-books.

-SAS in collaboration with Print Services has determined that MOST Academic Department Xerox Workstations DO have the ability to create searchable PDF files by changing some of the default settings.
-Please contact Maureen Bourbeau(SAS) or (Print Services) to request changing the default settings on your specific department's Xerox machine.
+SAS, in collaboration with Print Services, has determined that MOST Academic Department Xerox Workstations DO have the ability to create searchable PDF files by changing some of the default settings.
+Please contact (Jeffrey.Feenstra@unh.edu) to request changing the default settings on your specific department's Xerox machine.

-NOTE: The quality of the scanned image will greatly impact the accuracy of the text recognition.
+NOTE: The quality of the scanned image will greatly impact the text recognition accuracy.